 BLINK CODE FAULT CONDITION

 One blink High pressure circuit 1

 Two blinks Low pressure circuit 1

 Three blinks High pressure circuit 2

-Four blinks Low pressure circuit 2
+Four blinks High pressure circuit 2

-When the unit is operated in the heating mode and the controlled water temperature is below the set point minus the differential setting, terminal Y1 will close and the unit will operate (first stage compressor in a two stage unit).
+controlled water temperature is below the set point minus the differential setting, terminal Y1 will close and the unit will operate (first stage compressor in a two stage unit).
 When the set point is satisfied the compressor is turned off.